sagemath/trac_to_gh/Issue 6620.md

 # Issue 6620: add a method to the Gap class to access elements of records

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6620

 Original creator: saliola